lagdotcom/dcjam2023/dscript.md

 - `makePartyFace(dir: number)`
 - `message(string)` adds in-game message
 - `movePartyToTag(tag: string)` teleports party
+- `obstacle()` prevents party from moving out of this square other than how they entered
 - `onTagEnter(tag: string, function)` sets up an enter trigger callback
   - the callback should be like `function callback(x: number, y: number)`
 - `onTagInteract(tag: string, function)` sets up an interact callback